intel/neural-compressor/docs/source/mixed_precision.md

 > **During quantization, BF16 conversion can be executed if force enabled.
 Please refer to this [document](./quantization_mixed_precision.md) for its workflow.**

-## Get start with Mixed Precision API
+## Get Started with Mixed Precision API

 To get a bf16 model, users can use the Mixed Precision API as follows.